vitalets/subpath-imports-typescript/README.md

 # Example of TypeScript Project with Subpath Imports

-An example code for the article.
+An example code for the article [Setting up Subpath Imports in a TypeScript Project](https://dev.to/vitalets/setting-up-subpath-imports-in-a-typescript-project-4i0a).

 ## How to run